11 Signs of a Codependent Parent: How to Heal

 Codependents can either be compliant or controlling.
 With the latter, they tend to manage others using blame, guilt, charm, and even force.

-This might look like constantly criticizing your choices, framing their opinions as absolute truths, or pressuring you to conform to their expectations, often leaving little room for your own thoughts or independence.
+- What they may do: This might look like constantly criticizing your choices, framing their opinions as absolute truths, or pressuring you to conform to their expectations, often leaving little room for your own thoughts or independence.

-It’s a form of “look what I do for you” without directly saying the words, so you feel shamed into following their will.
+- What they may do: Say “look what I do for you” without directly saying the words, so you feel shamed into following their will.
 This subtle guilt-tripping creates an obligation to please them, often at the cost of your own emotional needs.

 4. Disproportionate concern